dheerajshenoy/navi/rtd/api.rst

 .. module:: navi.bookmark

-.. function:: add(bookmark_name str, file_path str, highlight bool)
+.. function:: add(bookmark_name str, file_path str, highlight boolean)

    Add a bookmark to the application.

    :param str bookmark_name: The name of the bookmark.
    :param str file_path: The file path associated with the bookmark.
-   :param bool highlight: Whether to visually highlight the bookmark in the application.
+   :param boolean highlight: Whether to visually highlight the bookmark in the application.
    :return: None
    :raises: Any exceptions from the internal bookmark manager.